screwdriver-cd/guide/docs/cluster-management/kubernetes.md

 To generate a `jwtpublickey`, run:

 `$ openssl rsa -in jwt.pem -pubout -out jwt.pub`

-### Get your DynamoDB secrets
-To get your `dynamodbid` and `dynamodbsecret`:

-1. Navigate to [IAM](https://console.aws.amazon.com/iam) in your AWS console

-2. Click on Users, and create a Screwdriver user.
-We recommend installing using an account which has read/write access to AWS DynamoDB. _For information on how to create an AWS DynamoDB policy, see [Policy Examples](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/using-identity-based-policies.html#access-policy-examples-for-sdk-cli.example1)._

-3. Select the `Security Credentials` tab

-4. Click `Create Access Key`

-5. Download the file and keep note of those values for your `dynamodbid` and `dynamodbsecret`.

 ### Get your OAuth Client ID and Secret